mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 ### Confirm your Kafka installation
-Come back in 5-7 minutes to check it has completed successfully. i.e. do the following:
+After 5-7 mins, your ***kafka.sh*** script should have completed successfully.
+Verify it by doing the following:
 - Scan your terminal output - it should have run to completion with no errors.
 The end should look something like this if it was successful:
 ![images/2-setup/image52.png](images/2-setup/image52.png)